 The following steps walk you through creating a template using Gmail’s native feature.
 This is a great starting point.
 As you go, think about where you could save time or add more specific details.
 This will help you see the difference between a static template and a dynamic one powered by your sales tools.
 The goal is to build a system that helps you send better emails, faster.

-Step 1: Enable templates in your Gmail settings
+Step 1: Turn On Templates in Gmail

 Before you can save your first template, you need to turn the feature on.
 It’s tucked away in Gmail’s advanced settings.
 This is a one-time change, so once you enable it, you’re all set.